yogeshmpandey/yogeshmpandey.github.io/_posts/2017-11-27-Backpacking-Europe-ROME.md

 <img src="https://i.imgur.com/u2SydNh.jpg" alt="logo">
 >Ruines of Anceint Rome

-I Crossed a lot of unknown buildings which would have a great historic relevance.
-As Ignorance is a bliss, as they say, I walked to my destination The Triveni Fountain.
-This is the most famous fountain in the world thanks to movies like Roman Holiday.
+I crossed a lot of unknown buildings which would have a great historic relevance.
+Ignorance is a bliss, as they say, I walked towards my destination, The Triveni Fountain.
+This is the most famous fountain in the world, thanks to movies like Roman Holiday.
 People here Throw a penny in, make a wish and vow to return to Rome.
 I too threw a penny, but in anxiety forgot to make a wish.
 (Roman Holiday with Audrey Hepburn is a must watch, just saying)

 <img src="https://i.imgur.com/TmhaqFx.jpg" alt="logo">
 >Triveni Fountain